Laminar and Turbulent Flow in Wavy Pipes under Strong Wall Modulations: Results

+This section examines the flow behavior at the highest Reynolds numbers considered in this study, where velocity fluctuations are sustained and the flow is turbulent over the wavy wall geometries.
+In this regime, geometric measures such as effective diameters become insufficient to describe the drag response, and velocity-based metrics provide a more appropriate framework for characterizing roughness effects.
+The analysis therefore focuses on the roughness function and the equivalent sand-grain roughness as primary descriptors of the turbulent response.
+The implications of this parametrization are subsequently examined through mean velocity profiles.
+Second-order statistics are reported in Appendix \ref{app}.

-\subsection{Equivalent sand-grain roughness}
+\subsubsection{Equivalent sand-grain roughness}

 As discussed previously, the traditional use of effective geometric diameters may underpredict the pressure loss in rough pipes, especially in regimes where flow separation begins but turbulence has not yet fully developed.
 This stresses the limitations of empirical models that rely solely on geometric corrections to predict pressure losses in rough or undulating conduits.
-The effective hydraulic radius $R_h$ is a hydrodynamic concept that relates flow rate and pressure drop in the laminar regime.
-In the same vein, the equivalent sand-grain roughness is a hydrodynamic concept introduced by \cite{jimenez2004} that characterizes the flow in the fully rough regime.
-In Figure~\ref{re_study}(a), the mean streamwise velocity profiles $U^+$ are shown for the different roughness levels and Reynolds numbers.
-The profiles are plotted against the inner-scaled wall-normal coordinate $\overline{y}^+$, adjusted to account for the virtual origin associated with each pipe configuration.
-Increasing roughness (decreasing $\overline{R}/k$) leads to a progressive downward shift of the profiles in inner units, consistent across the range of Reynolds numbers considered.
-For clarity, only for the highest Reynolds number case, a dashed line is included for each configuration to indicate the functional relation $U^+ = (1/\kappa)\log(\overline{y}^+) + A$.
-This serves to highlight the region where the logarithmic behaviour is established and to enable comparison with the smooth pipe profile at a comparable friction Reynolds number $Re_\tau$.
-An consistent feature observed in the mean velocity profiles is the weak sensitivity of $U^+$ to the Reynolds number within the range investigated, particularly at higher roughness levels.
-While some deviations are visible in the outer region for the smoother configurations, the overall collapse of the profiles at different $\Rey_b$ indicates that turbulence dynamics are primarily governed by the wall geometry once roughness effects become significant.
-This behaviour is consistent with the transition towards the fully rough regime described by \citet{jimenez2004}, where the flow becomes largely independent of viscous scaling and dominated by pressure drag induced by the surface roughness.
+The effective hydraulic radius $R_e$ is a hydrodynamic concept that relates flow rate and pressure drop in the laminar regime.
+In the same vein, the equivalent sand-grain roughness is a hydrodynamic concept that characterizes the flow in the fully rough regime \cite{jimenez2004}.
+The equivalent sandgrain roughness $k_s$ determines the asymptotic value of the friction factor $f(Re)$ in the fully rough regime.
+It can be defined equivalently by inverting the roughness function given by Eq.~\eqref{colebrook},